teloxide/teloxide/README.md

 Associated links:
  - [Marvin's Marvellous Guide to All Things Webhook](https://core.telegram.org/bots/webhooks)
  - [Using self-signed certificates](https://core.telegram.org/bots/self-signed)

+### Can I use different loggers?
+Of course, you can.
+The [`enable_logging!`](https://docs.rs/teloxide/latest/teloxide/macro.enable_logging.html) and [`enable_logging_with_filter!`](https://docs.rs/teloxide/latest/teloxide/macro.enable_logging_with_filter.html) macros are just convenient utilities, not necessary to use them.
+You can setup a different logger, for example, [fern](https://crates.io/crates/fern), as usual, e.g. teloxide has no specific requirements as it depends only on [log](https://crates.io/crates/log).

 ## Community bots
 Feel free to push your own bot into our collection: https://github.com/teloxide/community-bots.
 Later you will be able to play with them right in our official chat: https://t.me/teloxide.